Rules for licensed security businesses

 • Operate under the same business name as your security business licence

-• Have a manager who is at least 19 and who is responsible for supervising your licensed security workers
+• Have a manager who is at least 19 years old who is responsible for supervising your licensed security workers

 • Remain under direct control of the main security business (for payroll, administration, policy and procedures)